mozilla/pino-mozlog/README.md

 $ node your-proxy.js | pino-mozlog --type proxy
 ```

-By default, errors are sent to `stderr` (not formatted for mozlog).
-You can disable this behavior with `--silent`:
+By default, errors are sent to `stderr` (not mozlog-compliant though).
+You can disable this behavior and ignore all errors with `--silent`:

 ```
 $ node your-app.js | pino-mozlog --silent